goblimey/ntripcaster/README.md

 the protocol includes a facility for the rover to find its nearest mountpoint.

 To use NTRIP,
-the rover must be connecetd to the Internet.
+the rover must be connected to the Internet.
 This can be done via a mobile phone and a Bluetooth link.

 ## Commercial NTRIP services